In Jakarta alone, traffic congestions caused IDR 65 trillion in annual productivity loss.

 Many in Southeast Asia do not have bank accounts, relying on cash for daily transactions.

 Go-Jek looks set to expand its presence to the entire Southeast Asia region, where there is still much room to solve the road traffic and unbanked population problems.

 Go-Jek started out as a call center connecting passengers with motorcycle-taxi drivers, known locally as ojek.
 The company provided training and uniforms to the drivers and set a standard pricing.
 These, together with having customers rate its drivers, helped build Go-Jek’s image of reliability and safety, hence gaining riders’ trust and boosting its popularity.

+Currently, it is also conducting trials for QR code-based payments in offline stores, such as food stalls.
 The founders’ vision includes extending financial services to the estimated 110 million Indonesians who don’t have a bank account.

 Read in detail:

 February, launched Go-Jek call center with 20 motorcycle taxi drivers.